ColbyStatSvyRsch/surveyCV/README.md

 <!-- badges: end -->

 The R package `surveyCV` carries out cross-validation for complex sample survey data.
-It is a companion R package to [our SDSS 2021 presentation](https://ww2.amstat.org/meetings/sdss/2021/onlineprogram/AbstractDetails.cfm?AbstractID=309674), and to our *Stat* article (accepted on Jan 9, 2022; publication details are pending).
+It is a companion R package to [our SDSS 2021 presentation](https://ww2.amstat.org/meetings/sdss/2021/onlineprogram/AbstractDetails.cfm?AbstractID=309674), and to our *Stat* article ["K-fold cross-validation for complex sample surveys"](https://doi.org/10.1002/sta4.454) (published online Jan 12, 2022).

 `surveyCV` is designed to work with the [`survey`](https://cran.r-project.org/package=survey) package to specify the sampling design
 (strata, clusters, sampling weights, etc.),